justAbhi77/Flutter/README.md

 # Flutter FrameWork

-Learning Flutter Framework.
+Learning the Flutter Framework.

 ## Getting Started with the framework

-This repositary is me learning the Flutter framework for creating application.
+This repositary is me learning the Flutter framework for creating applications.